The DHS FOID Mental Health Reporting System was authorized by the FOID Act (430 ILCS 65).

 (2) demonstrates threatening physical or verbal behavior, such as violent, suicidal, or assaultive threats, actions, or other behavior, as determined by a physician, clinical psychologist, qualified examiner, school administrator, or law enforcement official.
 (FOID Act, Sec.
 1.1)

 You need to use your clinical judgement to determine if they fit this criteria.
-Note: Nothing in this requires or refers to firearms.
-This is the law the legislator inserted it in.

 You may still need to contact local police.